 - Is your goal to hit a big PR at a specific upcoming event?
 Then be strategic and careful about how much and when you race.
 Nothing kills a great block of training like an overly aggressive race at the wrong time.
 That’s not to say racing during training isn’t valuable.
 Andi and Zach both intentionally select certain races to run leading up to “the big one” (this year it is the Chicago Marathon for both of us).
 An example includes our recent commitment to join the elite field at the Quad Cities Half Marathon in September!

 - Is your goal more general, like building fitness?
 Then we sincerely encourage you to understand the fundamental principles behind how to do that most effectively (don’t miss this great article, too).
 To summarize very nearly everything Zach has read on the topic: fitness grows best during prolonged aerobic bouts of training and can even be conversely impacted by excessive injections of anaerobic efforts (when considering distance running and long-term growth).
 Therefore, when you DO race, be intentional about when, why, and how hard.

 And so the principle continues.
 Whatever the goal, let that influence your decisions around racing.
 In so doing, you’ll find the greatest reward, the highest fulfillment, and the likeliest inspiration to get the most from your races.

 Are you finding yourself more interested in the day-to-day and bite-sized bits of what we are up to in the world of running?
-The best way to get close is to follow on Instagram or Strava!
+The best way to get close is to listen to the A to Z Running Podcast, and follow Instagram or Strava!
 And as always, leave a thought below: what is your goal right now?
 How do you approach racing?